Trayce Thompson Preview, Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 8.3 K/9, which ranks 24th in the league.
+- The 8.2 strikeouts per nine innings put together by the Athletics pitching staff ranks 25th in MLB.

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (5.75).
+- The Athletics have a 5.72 team ERA that ranks last across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.